woldier/EEGDiR/readme.md

 - Setting the ENV of RUN
 - Set the mode to module, and give the model name: `accelerate.commands.launch`.
 - Set the parameter `--gpu_ids=all` to set the available GPUs, and specify the script path `{your_path}/trian.py`.
+- Note that it is recommended to inform Accelerate of the current device hardware via `accelerate config` before running.

 ![pycharm_config](image/pycharm_config.png)